Excellent | Worth a Detour

-Trudy and I were driving from Salem, Oregon to McMinneville when road closures and detours led us to Amity.
-When we saw a sign for the Brigittine Monastery we were curious enough to drive the three miles.
+We were driving from Salem, Oregon to McMinneville when road closures and detours led us to Amity.
+We saw a sign for the Brigittine Monastery and we were curious enough to drive the three miles.
 The monastery is located among a stunning circle of oaks.
 The Brigittine Order was founded in Sweden around 1100.
-It was revived in California in 1976 and moved to Oregon's Willamette Valley in 1987.
+It was revived in California in 1976 and moved to Oregon’s Willamette Valley in 1987.

 You ring a doorbell at the monastery headquarters, where a friendly monk will greet you and offer free samples.
 The monks answer questions (there is no vow of silence), but will not pose for photos.
 They have a beautiful chapel built from donated pieces.